 Generate CRUD APIs and UIs for existing DBs

-TypeScript Data Models
+TypeScript Data Models vs AutoGen

-Using TypeScript is an effortless way to define data models, offering a DSL-like minimal boilerplate format that's human-friendly to read and write which can leverage TypeScript's powerful Type System is validated against the referenced api.d.ts schema to provide a rich authoring experience with strong typing and intellisense - containing all the C# Types, interfaces, and attributes used in defining APIs, DTOs and Data Models.
+Using TypeScript is an effortless way to define data models, offering a DSL-like minimal boilerplate format that's human-friendly to read and write which can leverage TypeScript's powerful Type System that's validated against the referenced api.d.ts schema to provide a rich authoring experience with strong typing and intellisense - containing all the C# Types, interfaces, and attributes used in defining APIs, DTOs and Data Models.

 Blueprint for Code Generation